shady-cj/alx-backend-javascript/0x01-ES6_promise/README.md

 ### 3. Handle multiple successful promises
-mandatory
-In this file, import uploadPhoto and createUser from utils.js
+In this file, import `uploadPhoto` and `createUser` from `utils.js`

-Knowing that the functions in utils.js return promises, use the prototype below to collectively resolve all promises and log body firstName lastName to the console.
+Knowing that the functions in `utils.js` return promises, use the prototype below to collectively resolve all promises and log body firstName lastName to the console.
 ```
 function handleProfileSignup()
 ```

-In the event of an error, log Signup system offline to the console
+In the event of an error, log `Signup system offline` to the console

 ```